jorgemarcial/ventures4inclusion-workshop-iot/README.md

 #### Step 1

-Connect Raspberry Pi with sensor and leds by this way.
+Connect Raspberry Pi with sensor and leds by this way (change one of this leds by green led).

 ![image of electronic schema raspberry example sr04 aws](images/raspberry-example-sr04-aws.png)